 The two arrows go opposite ways and this is the single most-marked notation error.
 The rule: the arrow tail is on the use case that knows about the other one.
 With <<include>>, the BASE knows it includes a sub-task (the base description literally contains "include Compute return date" as a step), so the arrow tail sits on the base.
 With <<extend>>, the EXTENSION knows which base it modifies (the extension description names the base and the extension point), so the arrow tail sits on the extension.
 Generalisation follows the class-diagram convention: tail on the specialised case, head pointing at the general one.

-The Library example shows the mechanics; an ATM example shows when the stereotypes pay back in a different domain.
+The Library example shows the mechanics; an online food-ordering app shows the same stereotypes paying back in a different domain.

 A diagram with more refinement arrows than associations is over-modelled.
 Three signs that you are overusing the stereotypes: